cataseven/Google-Map-Card/README.md

 # Attention

 💡 Most Google APIs have quotas and exceeding limits may incur charges.
-However Google Maps JavaScript API itself has no daily limit and it is free and unlimited by August, 2025
+However Google Maps JavaScript API itself has no daily limit and it is free and unlimited as of August, 2025 until any policy change
 ![image5](images/kota.png)

 However it is good watch your monthly quota to stay on the safe side.
 Here is the link for quota stats: https://console.cloud.google.com/google/maps-apis/quotas?